-Colorado's Enterprise Zone (EZ) program provides tax incentives to encourage businesses to locate and expand in designated economically distressed areas of the state (high unemployment rate, low per capita income, and/or slower population growth rate).
+Colorado's Enterprise Zone (EZ) program provides tax incentives to encourage businesses to locate and expand in designated economically distressed areas of the state.

 Why have a state Enterprise Zone program?

 Private-sector business activity encouraged by these income tax incentives brings job opportunities and capital investment to economically distressed areas.
 The private investment results in tax revenue for school districts, cities, counties and the state, outweighing the cost of the tax credits granted.

 Benefits of the EZ program to Colorado communities in fiscal year 2015 include:

 - over $2 billion was invested in qualified business personal property - eligible for $61.5 million in EZ investment tax credits.
 As a part of the qualified business personal property investment, renewable energy investments totaled $292.7 million.